project-akri/akri-docs/docs/development/debugging.md

 ## Quickstart

-### Installation
+### Installation with Pod Brokers
+This section walks through deploying non-terminating Nginx Kubernetes Pods to discovered mock devices.
+Skip to the [next section](#Installation-with-Job-Brokers) for instructions on deploying terminating `busybox` [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to discovered mock devices.

-To install Akri with **external** Debug Echo Discovery Handlers and a Configuration to discover unshared Debug Echo devices, run:
+To install Akri with **external** Debug Echo Discovery Handlers and a Configuration to discover unshared debug echo devices, run:

 > Note: See [the cluster setup steps](../user-guide/cluster-setup.md#configure-crictl) for information on how to set the crictl configuration variable `AKRI_HELM_CRICTL_CONFIGURATION`